 We’ve put together some tips to help you find floor and wall tiles that suit your kitchen and enhance the sense of space.
 If you are after more kitchen ideas head to our gallery next.

 What size of tile should you use in a small kitchen?

 Tile size shouldn’t be determined by kitchen size, despite what you may hear.
-A small kitchen can actually benefit from a large tile.
+A small kitchen design can actually benefit from a large tile.
 With fewer grout lines the walls and floor are less cluttered and the room visually expanded.

 Using smaller tiles, such as mosaics, will give you lots of grout lines, which can give the kitchen walls a grid-like appearance that can promote the feeling of being boxed in – making your kitchen feel smaller still.